Ariane Sherine: Philanthropy

 In December 2013, Sherine launched a new campaign in The Guardian called Give Just One Thing, linked to a free e-book she had written called Give: How to Be Happy, available from the website givebook.co.uk.
 The campaign encouraged people to do just one of ten practical actions to improve the world, from signing the Organ Donor register to organising a charity initiative.
 As part of the campaign, Sherine sold 50% of her possessions in aid of the humanitarian charity Medecins Sans Frontieres.

 Personal life

 Sherine has written for The Guardian about the physical violence and emotional abuse she received throughout her childhood at the hands of her late father, and about her experiences of domestic abuse during pregnancy from a former boyfriend, and her subsequent abortion.
-Sherine now has a young daughter, whom she describes as 'my amazingly wonderful girl...
-I love her to infinity and back'.
+Sherine now has a young daughter, whom she describes as "my amazingly wonderful girl...
+I love her to infinity and back".
 She wrote and performed a song, "The Best Thing", to celebrate her daughter's 10th birthday.

+On 4 May 2026 Sherine married Adam Juniper and adopted his surname in a double-barrelled surname form now going by the name Ariane Sherine Juniper.